 Compost is the heart of organic gardening.
 Most homesteaders sooner or later, want to make compost.
 Making compost is easy.
 Dig a hole or make a box and layer nitrogen and carbon – in ideal proportions (1 part nitrogen: 25 parts carbon).
 This heats up, feeding micro-organisms that transform the two ingredients into finished compost and rich stable humus.
 The finished compost can be added to your garden soil to improve its texture, nutrients, and water-holding capacity.
-With compost you can grow more vegetables and increase your harvest, which means more canning, more food self-sufficiency, and greater food security.
+With compost, you can grow more vegetables and increase your harvest, which means more canning, more food self-sufficiency, and greater food security.

-Worm composting makes compost more efficiently.
+Worm composting makes compost more efficient.
 1 pound of red wigglers will produce 150 lbs of worm castings annually, while simultaneously making more red wigglers.
-While there are still micro-organisms at work, the worms aid the work by consuming the nitrogen and carbon materials and pooping it out into finished compost.
+While there are still micro-organisms at work, the worms aid the work by consuming the nitrogen and carbon materials and pooping them out into finished compost.
 Worm castings are poop.
 When you feed your compost through worms, the compost is richer and higher in nutrients.
 And that makes your plants grow better and it gives you the satisfaction of transforming kitchen waste into a valuable resource.

 How much do they eat?

 A bunch of red wigglers will eat half their own weight in food waste every day, and transform it into fertile worm castings for your houseplants or your garden.
-That means that a lb of red wigglers will transform 3 ½ lbs of fruit and vegetable waste every week into rich compost for your plants.
-12 to 15 lbs of worm castings each month, after the first month while the worms are getting settled in.
+That means that an lb of red wigglers will transform 3 ½ lbs of fruit and vegetable waste every week into rich compost for your plants.
+12 to 15 lbs of worm castings each month, after the first month, while the worms are getting settled in.
 In a year your worms could give you 150 lbs or more of rich finished worm compost.
 In the process they improve the quality of the compost, increasing its nutrients.
 Doesn’t that sound like something all gardeners should do?